 Your friends won’t be fooled into thinking that either microphone is a dedicated gaming mic, but the Arctis 1 Wireless boom mic sounds slightly better.

-The sound quality discrepancy is strange since both are ClearCast noise cancelling microphones, but makes sense seeing how the Arctis 1 Wireless reduces low-frequency notes less aggressively than the Arctis 7P.
+The sound quality discrepancy is strange since both are ClearCast noise canceling microphones, but makes sense seeing how the Arctis 1 Wireless reduces low-frequency notes less aggressively than the Arctis 7P.
 The bass de-emphasis depicted by both charts is necessary to avoid the proximity effect.
 This is when bass notes are unpleasantly amplified as a speaker gets too close to the microphone.

 SteelSeries Arctis 1 Wireless microphone demo: